 - Measure the milk into the mixture, and stir until smooth.

-- Sprinkle in the box of Pillsbury Purely Simple Chocolate Cake & Cupcake Mix.
+- Sprinkle in the box of chocolate cake mix.
 Mix until incorporated and smooth.

 - Pour the cupcake mix into the prepared cupcake cup liners, and transfer to the oven.